hindu-comm/weblogs/manasataramgini/2016/03/2016-03-11_unmada-carca.md

 Before the tathāgata, Zarathustra departed from the IE religious archetype.
-Ironically, he rose within the Indo-Iranian tradition, which was perhaps closest to the original traditions among all the branches of IE, and he proudly declares his status as a zaotar (=hotṛ).
+Ironically, he rose within the Indo-Iranian tradition, which was perhaps closest to the original traditions amongall the branches of IE, and he proudly declares his status as a zaotar (=hotṛ).
 While we have little evidence to exactly determine his possible neurological state, he did adopt an exclusivism, which parallels the Abrahamistic